Folsom Brain Injury Lawyer

 - Traumatic Brain Injury Perspectives Network

-For a no-obligation consultation about your legal options after a TBI or head injury and for help protecting your rights, contact me via the convenient form or call our office at 916.921.6400 or at 800-404-5400.
+For a no-obligation consultation about your legal options after a TBI or head injury and for help protecting your rights, contact me via the convenient form or call our office at 916.921.6400.
 As an experienced Folsom Brain Injury Lawyer, I can provide you with no-pressure advice and options so that you can make an informed decision about how to proceed after a TBI.

 Ed is a member of the Million Dollar Advocates Forum.